seime/openhab-panasoniccomfortcloud/README.md

 * `username` = Same as you use in the mobile app (_mandatory_)
 * `password` = Same as you use in the mobile app (_mandatory_)
 * `appVersion` = The version of your Panasonic Comfort Cloud mobile app.
 You can find this information in the application section of your phone (_mandatory_ with default value).
-Current default appVersion is `1.17.0`.
+Current default appVersion is `1.20.0` as of May 3rd 2024.
 * `refreshInterval` = Number of seconds between refresh calls to the server (_optional_)

 NOTE: If your account refuses to go online with error message `New app version published - check the version number of